hgergely7/odin-recipies/README.md

-Hello, I'm Gergely a noob.
-Yet.
+Hello, I'm Gergely and learning HTML right now by buliding a recipe webpage.